mozzarellaV8/agora-marketplace/MarketSizes.md

-# Market Sizes
+# Reliably Unstable

-The initial questions had been asked, **How large is this market?** and if left unchecked, **How large could it be?**.
-Using Poisson regression, a simple answer was obtained.
+The initial questions had been asked:

+- **How large is this market?** and if left unchecked,
+- **How large could it be?**

+Using Poisson regression on monthly product listing count data, a simple answer was obtained.
 In working to validate the model, it was observed that listing counts clustered into "tiers" over time.
+Was this the result of Agora Market developing a growing user base, as a startup might in it's early years?

-Given domain information, it could be inferred that count data were affected by activity in other markets of similar scale - namely, other markets shutting down.
+Given domain information, it could be hypothesized that count data were affected by activity in other markets of similar scale - namely, other markets shutting down.

-At the start of 2014, Agora was one of 3 major darknet markets for vendors to choose from<sup>1</sup>.
+At the start of 2014, Agora was one of 3 major darknet markets for vendors to choose from<sup>[1](#references)</sup>.
 The other markets were Silk Road 2 and Evolution.
 Within the timeframe the data covers, both SR2 and Evolution shut down.

 - [QuasiPoisson Regression](#quasipoisson-regression)
 - [External Market Influences](#external-market-influences)